technicalguru/docker-mailserver-postfix/CONTRIBUTING.md

 ### Design Decisions

-When a significant decision in how to maintain the project and what can or cannot be supported, it will be documented it in the [docker/docker-mailserver repository](https://github.com/technicalguru/docker-mailserver).
+When a significant decision is taken in how to maintain the project and what can or cannot be supported, it will be documented it in the [technicalguru/docker-mailserver repository](https://github.com/technicalguru/docker-mailserver).
 If you have a question around how to do things, check to see if it is documented there.
 If it is *not* documented there, please open a new issue there.

 ## How Can I Contribute?